Missouri Dairy industry snapshot

 Milk Production per Cow, Missouri and Surrounding States

-Line graph showing the milk production (pounds) per cow in Missouri, Kansas, Iowa, Arkansas, Illinois, Kentucky and Tennessee from 2000 to 2020.
-U.S. average, Iowa, Kansas and Illinois are the highest among selected states and have steadily grown over time.
+Line graph showing the milk production (pounds) per cow in Missouri, Kansas, Iowa, Arkansas, Illinois, Kentucky and Tennessee from 2000 to 2021.
+Missouri's milk production per cow tends to be low when compared to the U.S. states.
+The U.S. average, Iowa, Kansas and Illinois are the highest among selected states and have steadily grown over time.
 Kentucky has grown considerably since 2013 and sits in the middle range along with Tennessee.
-Arkansas has mostly remained the lowest over the time period, below Missouri’s average.
+Arkansas has mostly remained the lowest over the time period, below Missouri's average.